 How Droopy Eyelids Can Affect Your Vision

 People with drooping eyelids often report needing to tilt their head back or raise their eyebrows in order to see.
 This causes other side effects, like tension headaches and even migraines as a result of constant tilting or raising.
 Some also experience eye pain and excessively dry or watery eyes.
-While many patients undergo eyelid surgery to improve cosmetic appearance, this procedure also improves vision and quality of life.
+While many patients undergo eyelid surgery to improve cosmetic appearance, this procedure also may improve vision and quality of life.

 Signs You May Need Droopy Eyelid Surgery

 Some cases of drooping eyelids can be treated without eyelid surgery, while others will need blepharoplasty to improve the condition.
 You may need droopy eyelid surgery if:

 - The skin on your upper or lower eyelids sags

 - You have trouble seeing due to your eyelids hanging too low